oracle-samples/weblogic-examples/samples/spring-framework-petclinic-12.2.1.4/README.md

     Go to the `Run -> Edit Configuration` then configure a WebLogic Server instance.
 Deploy the `petclinic.war` file.
     Run the application by clicking the `Run` icon.

-1) Navigate to PetClinic.
+1) Navigate to PetClinic:

     Open [`http://localhost:8080`](http://localhost:8080) in your browser.

 ## Working with PetClinic in IntelliJ IDEA

 ### Prerequisites
-The following items should be installed in your system:
+The following items should be installed in your system.

 ## Looking for something in particular?